lea-guyon/PatriSim/README.md

 NB: if you already ran the script once, it is recommended to comment lines of code running the `burnin` script.

+To run the scenarios presented in the paper, use the parameters values indicated in `scenarios_parameters.md`

 ## Requirements

 ### System requirements